albonkey/thesis-marl-for-poker/README.md

-# Reinforcemnet Learning in No Limit Texas Holdem
+# Reinforcement Learning in No Limit Texas Holdem
 ### RLCard: A Toolkit for Reinforcement Learning in Card Games
 RLCard is a toolkit for Reinforcement Learning (RL) in card games.
 It supports multiple card environments with easy-to-use interfaces for implementing various reinforcement learning and searching algorithms.
 The goal of RLCard is to bridge reinforcement learning and imperfect information games.
 RLCard is developed by [DATA Lab](http://faculty.cs.tamu.edu/xiahu/) at Rice and Texas A&M University, and community contributors.